simplybusiness/Kiln/docs/data-analysis/README.md

 kops update cluster ${NAME} --yes #This will apply the changes kops rolling-update cluster ${NAME} #This will trigger the instance group scale down
 ```

+## Deploying JupyterHub

+We will be deploying JupyterHub using their official Helm chart, using a values YAML file to customise the deployment to configure the docker image to use for user environments, an authentication mechanism etc.

+### Requesting an AWS ACM certificate

+### Generating a random token to secure proxy and hub communications

+### Configuring OAuth authentication

+### Deploying JupyterHub

+## Generating Test Data

+## Performing Data Analysis